 Tinkercad is a service from Autodesk (free account creation required) where you can create your own 3D designs.
 It is easy to learn and has several quick tutorials to get started.

-123D Design is free software can be downloaded to Macs, PCs, and iPads to create and edit 3D models.
+Education access to Autodesk a free software that can be downloaded to Macs, PCs, and iPads to create and edit 3D models.

 SketchUp is an easy-to-use software package that allows you to build digital models from scratch, rather than starting by "capturing" physical objects.
 The user interfaces and modelling techniques are intuitive and simplified versions of those found in more advanced modelling software, making it a good stepping stone toward the next levels of digital modelling.